rShekhtman/jInv.jl/README.md

 # jInv

 `jInv` is a flexible framework for PDE parameter estimation in Julia.
 It provides easy to extend core functions used in PDE-constrained inverse problems.
+Our goal is to solve parameter estimation problems efficiently and in parallel.
+For more details see (http://arxiv.org/abs/1606.07399)

 # Overview